UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_31.md

 Take the `cereal` object we analyzed in the last slide deck.

 Let say we are interested in the `manufacturer` column.
-It would be great to express the frequency of each expressed as a bar chart.
+It would be great to express the frequencies of the manufacturers as a bar chart.

 But how do we do it?